 - Some type of function key to change parameters or functions

 The most basic controls for operation of the spindle are also available to be controlled externally via a breakout board of some type.
-This means you can have your CNC controller software automatically start / stop / change speed of the spindle as commanded by you or the programmed job that is being executed.
+This means you can have your CNC controller software automatically start, stop and change speed of the spindle as commanded by you or the G-Code that’s being executed.